Prashidha0O1/cocker/Readme.md

-this readme will serve as a notebooks for my notes while i am making a simple container like docker
+this readme will serve as a notebook for my notes while i am making a simple container like docker

 namespaces,
 it is where we limit what process can see, when we run a container in docker